 - Allowing them to resort to music to boost their concentration.

 - Providing them with adequate training to enhance their skills.

 - Taking the team members out for lunch once every month.

 - Dealing with mental health problems with programs that tackle it.

 - Abolishing the rule of working for long hours or doing overtime.

 These are just a few examples but you can find out many innovative ways to reduce burnout and stress.

 When you are burned out, your capacity to perform diminishes slowly and this goes for your employees as well.
 Employee burnout is a serious issue that needs to be diagnosed early so that it becomes easy for you to solve it.

 You need to create an environment that is supportive and where everyone can flourish.
-It is beneficial for your employees in the long run and significantly helps the issue of burnout in organisations.
+It is beneficial for your employees in the long run and significantly helps the issue of burnout in organizations.

-With that being said, I hope you have a culture that emphasises more on the good and positive things within the organisation.
+With that being said, I hope you have a culture that emphasises more on the good and positive things within the organization.